Le Mont Ventoux

 Standing at 1912 metres high, Mont Ventoux dominates the Provençal landscape, hence its nickname "The Giant of Provence".
 From its summit, with its desolate mineral moonscape, the view is breathtaking.
 On clear days, it is even possible to glimpse the Mediterranean Sea to the south and the snow-capped Mont Blanc to the north.

-Known all over the world, primarily thanks to the spectacular finishes of the Tour de France, Mont Ventoux attracts cyclists of all persuasions, who come to take on the challenge of ascending its unforgiving slopes.
+Known all over the world, primarily thanks to the spectacular finishes of the Tour de France, the Mont Ventoux attracts cyclists of all persuasions, who come to take on the challenge of ascending its unforgiving slopes.
 Classified by UNESCO as a "Biosphere reserve" for the wealth of its flora and fauna, the superb Mont Ventoux is the ideal place to get back to nature and enjoy family walks.
 In winter, you can go skiing and snowshoe trekking.
 In summer, it's the perfect spot for hiking, cycling, mountain biking, horseback riding or paragliding.
-And all year round, Mont Ventoux is paradise for those who love hiking, nature, painting or even wildlife photography.
+And all year round, the Mont Ventoux is a paradise for those who love hiking, nature, painting or even wildlife photography.

-Here are just a few ideas of trips and activities around Mont Ventoux:
+Here are just a few ideas of trips and activities around Mont Ventoux :

 Whether on foot, by bike (if you’re feeling particularly brave), or by car, reaching the summit of Mont Ventoux is an experience not to be missed during your visit to Provence.

 You’ll be surprised by the white colour of the limestone rock at the summit, which makes Mont Ventoux look snow-capped all year round.
 A stunning panoramic view awaits you, where you will be able to see the entire Rhône Valley as far as the Mediterranean, and a large part of the Vaucluse department below.
 On a clear day, you can even see Mont Blanc in the distance to the north.